-The DSM-5 classifies pathological gambling as an addiction rooted in the brain, like drug and alcohol addiction.
-Brain imaging studies have reported that both substance use disorders and pathological gambling create similar types of dysfunctions regarding reward processing and decision making.
+The DSM-5 classifies gambling disorder as an addiction rooted in the brain, like drug and alcohol addiction.
+Brain imaging studies have reported that substance use disorder and gambling disorder create similar types of dysfunctions regarding reward processing and decision making.

-Other similarities between problem gambling and substance use include:
+Other similarities between gambling disorder and substance use disorder include:

 - The inability to stop, denial and loss of control

 - The addiction is used to escape the pain